amartinsec/BadBird-C2/README.md

 ## Disclaimer
 This is meant for research purposes only.
 I made this very late at night out of my own curiosity to see if "it could be done".

-Your actions are your responsibility so be responsible.
+Your actions are your own so be responsible.
 Thinkst is an amazing platform that provides the canarytokens.org platform for free, and I'd recommend researching more if you are unfamiliar.

 <br>